bruhmoment3124/ALLEN-CPU/README.md

 | 1011 | **JZ** | **12b address** |
 | 1100 | **JC** | **12b address** |
 | 1101 | **JE** | **12b address** |

+The instructions and data are entered into memory as hexadecimal and here is the instruction form:

+**MSB XXXXXXXXXXX X XXXX LSB**

+The first (starting from LSB) four bits are opcode bits.
+The singular bit is used for instructions that need to select register A or B. The last 11 bits are address bits.
+In the case of jump instructions, the selector bit is used as a part of the address to achieve 12-bit (4k) addressing.
+In the case of data access, only 10 bits are used, so the last address bit (MSB) is not used; the selector is needed for data memory operations so it is not used for addressing.